nathanscrivener/Terms-and-Conditions/index.md

 9.2 **Termination by Principal for Default:** The Principal may terminate the Contractor's engagement under the Agreement immediately by written notice if the Contractor:

-    a)  Becomes insolvent, bankrupt, enters liquidation, administration, receivership, or makes an arrangement with creditors;
+- Becomes insolvent, bankrupt, enters liquidation, administration, receivership, or makes an arrangement with creditors;
-    b)  Abandons the Works, suspends the Works without justification under the CCA, or persistently fails to proceed with the Works diligently and expeditiously in accordance with the Principal's reasonable directions or Programme requirements;
+- Abandons the Works, suspends the Works without justification under the CCA, or persistently fails to proceed with the Works diligently and expeditiously in accordance with the Principal's reasonable directions or Programme requirements;
-    c)  Commits a substantial breach of the Agreement (including failing to rectify defective work, failing to comply with its health and safety obligations, or failing to maintain the required insurances) and fails to remedy that breach within five (5) Working Days of receiving written notice from the Principal specifying the breach and requiring remedy;
+- Commits a substantial breach of the Agreement (including failing to rectify defective work, failing to comply with its health and safety obligations, or failing to maintain the required insurances) and fails to remedy that breach within five (5) Working Days of receiving written notice from the Principal specifying the breach and requiring remedy;
-    d)  Assigns the Agreement or subcontracts the whole or substantial part of the Works without the Principal’s prior written consent; or
+- Assigns the Agreement or subcontracts the whole or substantial part of the Works without the Principal’s prior written consent; or
-    e)  Assigns or transfers shares in the Contractor so that effective control of the Contractor passes to persons other than those holding it at the date of this Agreement without the Principal’s prior written consent.
+- Assigns or transfers shares in the Contractor so that effective control of the Contractor passes to persons other than those holding it at the date of this Agreement without the Principal’s prior written consent.

 9.3 **Consequences of Termination**